These brown battlers, a.k.a. cobia, offer exceptional sporting opportunities.

 Heralds of spring, the highly anticipated arrival of cobia by local fishermen marks the beginning of the season.

-This year, our inshore waters will be closed again to harvesting cobia during the month of May, as they have been for the last few seasons.
-The Broad River, north of Hilton Head, used to be one of the best spots in the country for cobia fishing, but with explosive numbers of local and out-of-state anglers putting incredible pressure on the fishery, the stocks declined to alarming numbers.
+Unfortunately, explosive numbers of local and out-of-state anglers put incredible pressure on the fishery.
+Because of this, stocks declined to alarming numbers.
 The days of fishing the river for cobia have declined woefully.
 Hopefully, we see some signs of recovery this year.

 Fortunately, the offshore stocks have been plentiful, it seems, and have been deemed a separate group by marine biologists.
 Even so, measures are being taken to preserve the stocks there before they suffer the same fate as their inshore cousins.